MariaMozgunova/geometric_shapes_area_perimeter/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-`Points` represent 2-dimetional points.
+`Points` represent 2-dimensional points.
 All geometric shapes are vectors of `Points` internally.

-You can instantiate following geometric shapes:
+You can instantiate the following geometric shapes:
-- poligonal chain
+- polygonal chain
 - closed polygonal chain
 - polygon
 - triangle
 - trapezoid
 - regular polygon

-You can calculate perimeter and area of the shapes.
+You can calculate the perimeter and area of the shapes.

 <p align="right">(<a href="#top">back to top</a>)</p>